 - The proxy must have a note from the faculty or staff member stating that charges on the faculty or staff member's library account by the proxy are allowed.

-An outside book drop near the front entrance is available for book returns when the library is closed.
-Records, CDs, DVDs, equipment, videotapes, and other breakable materials should not be returned in the book drop.
+An outside book drop near the front entrance is available for returns when the library is closed.
+Equipment and other breakable materials should not be returned in the book drop.
 They must be returned at the circulation desk during library hours.

 Food and Drink